Legal updates

 How could it impact your business?

 This case may have significant implications on any organisation that relies on volunteers, such as those in the charity sector.
-This is especially relevant for those 'volunteers' who are subject to detailed arrangements and policies around how they volunteer, and who are entitled to receive a form of compensation for their time (beyond basic expenses).
-It confirms that organisations can’t get around worker status by labelling individuals as volunteers or stating there is no contract in place.
+This is especially relevant for those ‘volunteers’ who are subject to detailed arrangements and policies around how they volunteer, and who are entitled to receive a form of compensation for their time (beyond basic expenses).
+It confirms that organisations cannot get around worker status by labelling individuals as volunteers or stating there is no contract in place.
 The court will look at the practical realities on the ground to establish the presence and nature of the contractual relationship.

 What steps should you take?